smazurchuk/smazurchuk.github.io/_posts/posts/2021-04-15-shower-accoustics.md

 ## Generating the Sweep

 The first step was to create an audio file where all the frequencies are swept through in at a constant speed at a constant intensity.
-I did this in matlabb.
+I did this in matlab.
 My version of matlab (2015a) has a built-in function called [`chirp`](https://www.mathworks.com/help/signal/ref/chirp.html) that generates a swept-frequency cosine signal.

 I decided to go through the frequenecy range [0, 1000] Hz, use the standard sampling rate of 44.1 kHz, and have the sweep take 15 seconds.
 The full command was: